European Parliament demands action on pharmaceuticals in the environment

-The final text presents two minor modifications compared to the text adopted by the ENVI Committee:
+The final text presents two minor modifications compared to the

 - An amendment tabled in Plenary by the Greens on the addition of the assessment of the risks stemming from PBT substances next to the effects from the mix of substances was adopted (para 39).

 - As a result of a split vote, para 15 has been modified as following: “Believes that existing and self-regulated initiatives should be analysed and, where appropriate, considered in future EU initiatives on pharmaceuticals in the environment” with the elimination of "as models" in the ENVI text.

 MEPs recognised that measures to reduce the pollution should not only include end-of-pipe controls such as extra-treatment at the Urban Waste Water Treatment Plants, but must encompass the entire life cycle of drugs, from design and production to disposal.